 Jesus Teachings on Money

-One of the most corrosive quandries we face as American Christians today is that of the, and it's erroneous teachings about money and our attitude toward capitalism.
+One of the most corrosive quandries we face as American Christians today is that of erroneous teachings about money and our attitude toward capitalism.
 Jesus Himself was a capitalist.

 The witness of His Own Words provides us with the right attitude on material possessions and our righteous atttitude toward them.
 Jesus taught us in story form, anecdotes, or infomercials, so that we might have an ear of understanding.
 These stories have more than one level on which we can access His reasoning.
 In these passages, Jesus didn't advocate usuery; He praised a money lender for his work nonetheless.
 If Jesus did not approve, He would not have liken our own best behavior to that of a good and faithful servant.